-If you’re like me, you probably had the chicken pox as a kid, way before the varicella (chickenpox) vaccine was introduced to the public.
-I vaguely remember the itchy spots and can recall lying on the couch for week watching cartoons.
-But, if you made it through childhood without catching the chicken pox and haven’t been vaccinated now as an adult, you may be begging for trouble.
-As Julian found out, getting the chickenpox in adulthood is absolutely horrific.
+If you’re like me, you probably had the chickenpox as a kid, way before varicella (chickenpox) vaccine was introduced to the public.
+I remember the itchy spots and can recall lying on the couch doing my best not to scratch them.

 Julian was spending time with his two sons while on summer break.
 His oldest son had been vaccinated with the varicella vaccine on schedule, while his youngest was still not old enough for the vaccine.

-That summer, Julian’s oldest son came down with a mild, short-lived case of the chickenpox.
+That summer, Julian’s son came down with a mild, short-lived case of the chickenpox.

 It had never occurred to Julian that he may be susceptible to getting the chickenpox virus, as he assumed he had caught it as a child just like everyone else.
 However, according to his mother, that was not the case.
 Julian had never caught the chickenpox and was a sitting duck for the virus.

 Of course, that’s exactly what happened.